openeuropa/entity_version/README.md

 The module includes the "Entity version workflows" sub-module which allows configuration and control of version numbers through workflow state transitions.

 ## Configurations
-It provides a configuration page found at "admin/config/entity-version/settings" where appropriate Version field can be selected for entities and their bundles that have at least one Version field.
+It provides a configuration page found at "admin/config/entity-version/settings" where an appropriate Version field can be selected for entities and their bundles that have at least one Version field.

 ## Permissions
-This module provides a permission called `access entity version configuration` which permits configure the version settings.
+This module provides a permission called `access entity version configuration` which permits configuring the version settings.

 ## Development setup